Sparksbox

 A fraud ring can monetize your platform in three ways:

 1. 1Chargeback arbitrage: Order high-value products, flip them on the secondary market, dispute the charge.
-You eat the cost plus processor fees (2.5% plus $15 per chargeback).
-A single $5,000 order costs you $5,140 in net loss.
+You eat the product cost, shipping cost, processor fees, and operational cleanup.
+High-value orders can become expensive losses fast.

 1. 1Credential stuffing: Create accounts to harvest customer data (emails, preferences, payment methods) and sell it to competitors or use it for identity theft.